-In Otago during 2006, 75.7% of children and 89.7% of young people lived in urban areas, as compared to 84.8% of children and 89.5% of young people nationally.
-In contrast, 24.3% of children and 10.3% of young people lived in rural areas, as compared to 15.3% of children and 10.5% of young people nationally (Figure 1).
-In addition, while the number of Otago children remained relatively constant with increasing age, there was a large increase in the number of young people after 17 years of age (Figure 2).
+In Waitemata DHB during 2006, 93.3% of children and 95.4% of young people lived in urban areas, as compared to 84.8% of children and 89.5% of young people nationally.
+In contrast, only 6.7% of children and 4.6% of young people lived in rural areas, as compared to 15.3% of children and 10.5% of young people nationally (Figure 1).
+In addition, while the number of Waitemata DHB children remained relatively constant with increasing age, there was a gradual decline in the number of young people after 17 years of age (Figure 2).
 Analysis of national level data however, potentially suggested that the rural / urban distribution of a region and the age profile of its youth population may be related, with a marked decline in the number of young people residing in rural areas after 17 years of age being evident during 2006 (possibly as a result of young people migrating to urban areas to access educational and employment opportunities) (Figure 3).
-Thus, Otago's large increase at this point of the age distribution may potentially be explained by this phenomenon.
+It remains unclear however, whether Waitemata DHB's gradual decline in the number of young people after this point of the age distribution is explained by this phenomenon.